linzeyan/ops-cli/README.md

-  stat        Display file informations system      Display system informations tcping      Connect to a port of a host update      Update ops-cli to the latest release url         Get url content or expand shorten url or download version     Print version information
+  stat        Display file informations system      Display system informations tcping      Connect to a port of a host traceroute  Print the route packets trace to network host update      Update ops-cli to the latest release url         Get url content or expand shorten url or download version     Print version information